webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Abilities/Library-Life.md

 ---
 aliases:
-  - Library Life
+- "Library Life"
 tags:
 - Compendium/CSRD/en/Abilities/Library-Life
 - Ability
 - Ability/Enabler
 - Ability/Cost/
 - Ability/Tier/Low
 - Ability/Pool/Intellect
 - Ability/Categories/Magic/Modern
-title: Library Life
-collection: Abilities
-kind: Compendium
 ---

 ## Library Life
 >**Enabler**
 When a problem needs solving, you may not know the solution, but you know where to look.
 You are trained in research.
 Enabler.